by Willard Manus

 Youre welcome to your opinion, but the bottom line is: were

 broke.
-This hospice is the only one we can afford.
+This clinic is the only one we can afford.

 Suppose some of his friends kicked in.
 Would that be enough to move